benjerrim/CA-API-Gateway-Standards/readme.md

 The actual namespacing of the API resolution paths is very domain specific and should be developed by a team with a good understanding of RESTful design patterns and an understanding of your business.

-With that said, consider separating parts of the API that perform and simple proxying functionality to those that add real business value to digital initiatives. like:
+With that said, consider separating parts of the API that perform simple proxying functionality to those that add real business value to digital initiatives. like:

 #### /api/*